 Vitorino Ramos

 Santosh, sorry to say but I’m puzzled with your nice short question.
 I am not a biologist.
 I would probably say: “No”.
 Common-sense would probably be more connected to collective self-organization (due to one of his features, among others: positive feedback – mimics, imitation) than to (single or not) evolutionary traits, even if they would be proven to be exaptive.
 Really do not know.
 While being threaten by a predator, much probably a flock of birds would achieve (emerge) common sense, just by mimics (check BOIDS).
-Anyway, I did have once used that word in the past, over the following strict context (while speaking of “Artificial Ant Colonies in Digital Image Habitats – A Mass Behaviour Effect Study on Pattern Recognition, http://chemoton.wordpress.com/2008/10/22/collective-perception-and-memory-in-face-of-a-sudden-change/ ) :
+Anyway, I did have once used that word in the past, over the following strict context (while speaking of “Artificial Ant Colonies in Digital Image Habitats – A Mass Behaviour Effect Study on Pattern Recognition, https://chemoton.wordpress.com/2008/10/22/collective-perception-and-memory-in-face-of-a-sudden-change/ ) :

 [...]
 In those experiments, the emergence of network pheromone trails, for instance, are the product of several simple and local interactions that can evolve to complex patterns, which in some sense translate a meta-behaviour of that swarm.
 Moreover, the translation of one kind of low-level structure of information (present in a large number) to one meta-level is minimal.
 Although that behaviour is specified (and somehow constrained), there is minimal specification of the mechanism required to generate that behaviour; global behaviour evolves from the many relations of multiple simple behaviours, without global coordination, and using indirect communication (through the environment).
 One abstract example is the notion, within a specified population, of COMMONSENSE, being the meta-result a type of COLLECTIVE-CONSCIENCE.
 Needless to say, that some features are acquired (through out the evolving relation with the habitat), being others inner components of each part.
 Though, what is interesting to note is that we do not need to specify them.
 Moreover, the present model shows important adaptive capabilities, as in the presence of sudden changes in the habitat.
 Even if the model is able to quickly adapts to one specific environment, evolving from one empty pheromonal field, habitat transitions point that, the whole system is able to have some memory from past environments (i.e. convergence is more difficult after learning and perceiving one habitat).
 This emerged feature of résistance, is somewhat present in many of the natural phenomena that we find today in our society. [...]